lyft/flinkk8soperator/docs/user_guide.md

 ### Deleting a FlinkApplication

-A `FlinkApplication` can be deleted using either the `kubectl delete <name>` command.
-Deleting a `Flinkapplication` deletes the Flink application custom resource and Flink cluster associated with it.
+A `FlinkApplication` can be deleted using the `kubectl delete <name>` command.
+Deleting a `Flinkapplication` deletes the Flink application custom resource and the Flink cluster associated with it.
 If the Flink job is running when the deletion happens, the Flink job is cancelled with savepoint before the cluster is deleted.

 ### Updating an existing FlinkApplication

 A `FlinkApplication` can be updated using the `kubectl apply -f <updated YAML file>` command.
 When a `FlinkApplication` is successfully updated, the operator observes that the resource has changed.
-The operator before deleting the existing deployment, will cancel the Flink job with savepoint.
+The operator before deleting the existing deployment, will cancel the Flink job with a savepoint.
 After the savepoint succeeds, the operator deletes the existing deployment and submits a new Flink job from the savepoint in the new Flink cluster.

 ### Checking a FlinkApplication